kiwicom/mobile/README.md

 ## Installation and Run

-> Note: we currently support only macOS.
+> Note: we currently support *only* macOS.
+It is however possible to run the Android application under Linux by tweaking the file `android/app/build.gradle` like in this [commit](https://github.com/kiwicom/mobile/pull/709/commits/68502a93fca7057400a562e701a98afc88214dc8).

 All necessary information are described in the official [React Native documentation](http://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies).
 Basically you need to install macOS dependencies: